templado/documentation/README.md

 And now a new **hidden** input field will be rendered in your form with the name 'csrf-token', and a value of the token you passed in.
 Now, with some validation on the backend, your form is safer.

-**Note: If a CSRF hidden field (with that name) already exists, rather than created a new filed, the existing field will be used.
+**Note: If a CSRF hidden field (with that name) already exists, rather than creating a new field, the existing field will be used.
 Its value will be updated.

 ---

 So at this point we have pretty much covered all that you need to effectively create and manipulate basic templates.
-It is simple to use, clean and leaves you with templates that can be displayed on their own as sample pages.
+It is simple to use, clean and leaves you with templates that can be displayed on their own as representational pages.

 In our, final section we will cover a few slightly more abstract features - Snippets, Transformations, and Filters.
 These options give you full control over your final output.